conciseusa/arduino-rtc-json-data-logger/README.md

 On Linux, if you get the<br>
 avrdude: ser_open(): can't open device "/dev/ttyACM0": Permission denied<br>
 error in the ArduinoIDE.
-Adding your uder to the dialout group will typically fix the issue.<br>
+Adding your user to the dialout group will typically fix the issue.<br>
 `sudo adduser YourUserName dialout`<br>
 logout and login